ibm-cloud-docs/bare-metal/classic-guest-os-lifecycle.md

 | RHEL 8.6 (SAP HANA and SAP applications) | 31 May 2026 |
 | RHEL 8.2 (SAP HANA and SAP applications) | 28 February 2023 |
 | RHEL 7.6 (SAP HANA and SAP applications) | 28 February 2023 |
-{: caption="Table 6.
-Lifecycle for RHEL operating systems" caption-side="bottom"}
+{: caption="Lifecycle for RHEL operating systems" caption-side="bottom"}

 RHEL 8 and 9 don't support "Add on" software configurations.
 RHEL 8 and 9 also don't support the **Provision script** and **User data** selections for server configuration options.
 If you're migrating from a server that has "Add on" software configurations, you can choose to migrate to an earlier version.
 {: important}